T of C

 Recent problems in silk string production

 By the end of the Cultural Revolution top quality silk strings were not even in production.
-Most silk strings were either too coarse, giving a rough sound, or too thin, giving a somewhat thin sound and breaking too easily.
-They also have to be wrapped just right, or they may unravel.
-The coarse strings can be made smoother by rubbing them with the type of paraffin which melts at body temperature.16
+Most silk strings were either too coarse, giving a rough sound, or too thin, giving a somewhat thin sound, or both.
+In addition, they broke or frayed too easily, perhaps due to the quality of silk and glue as much as to the skill of the string makers: they also have to be wrapped just right, or they may unravel.

-Fang Yuting might in some ways be considered the last traditional maker of silk strings for qins.17 According to Zha Fuxi in 1955 (cf. Collected Essays on Qin Study, p.
-384 ff), for about 800 years the best silk strings were said to come from Hangzhou, in particular using silk made in the Tangqi district near Hangzhou.
-However, disruptions in China from the end of the Qing dynasty eventually led to that industry closing down.
-During the 1930s some qin players, in particular Wu Jinglue and Zhuang Jiancheng, got together with Fang Yuting, a traditional string maker in Suzhou, and helped Fang start a company which then produced the best strings.
+According to a 1955 article by Zha Fuxi (see pp. 384ff of his Collected Writings), for about 800 years the best silk strings were said to come from Hangzhou, in particular using silk made in the Tangqi district near Hangzhou.40 However, disruptions in China from the end of the Qing dynasty eventually led to that industry closing down.
+During the 1930s some qin players, in particular Wu Jinglue and Zhuang Jiancheng, got together with Fang Yuting, a qin string maker in Suzhou, and helped Fang start a company which then produced the best strings.
 After 1949 Fang's company dominated the industry and the Hangzhou companies never revived.
+Some have suggested that Fang might in some ways be considered the last traditional maker of silk strings for qins.41

 Unfortunately the Suzhou strings, if they ever were of the same quality as the best old Hangzhou strings, did not maintain that quality in the 1950s.
 Zha wrote that the government structure made it difficult for musicians (qin players in particular) directly to contract factories to give advice on quality control, and in addition the silk string factories couldn't get the best quality silk (3A) from Hangzhou.
 Fang wanted to move to Hangzhou, but wasn't allowed to.
 As of 1955 they were still trying to get a consignment of good Tangqi silk to make strings.